Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Results and discussion

 A direct comparison with previous CEPC and FCC-ee projections is given in Table~\ref{tab:precision_comparison}.
 The ``CEPC'' column quotes the relative precisions on $\sigma(ZH)\times\text{Br}(H\to X)$ obtained in the CEPC Higgs benchmark study~\cite{An_2019} for the $\nu\bar\nu H$ channel, rescaled to $20~\text{ab}^{-1}$, while the ``FCC-ee'' column shows the corresponding projections from the FCC-ee study~\cite{DelVecchio:2025gzw}.
 The ``This work'' column gives the results from the \texttt{XGB\_Combined} classifier in this study.
-For $H\to c\bar c$ the precision improves from $1.85\%$ to $1.07\%$, corresponding to a relative gain of about $42\%$.
-For $H\to gg$ the precision improves from $0.70\%$ to $0.52\%$ (about $26\%$ gain), and for $H\to b\bar b$ a modest but non-negligible improvement from $0.20\%$ to $0.18\%$ is observed.
-The $H\to s\bar s$ mode was not included in the CEPC benchmark study; our study provides a quantitative estimate, with a projected precision of about $78\%$.
-Relative to the FCC-ee projections, the uncertainties are reduced by about $36\%$ and $45\%$ for $H\to b\bar b$ and $H\to c\bar c$, respectively, and by about $33\%$ for both $H\to gg$ and $H\to s\bar s$.
-These quantitative differences with respect to the FCC-ee study should be interpreted with care, as they partly reflect different assumptions on detector performance and reconstruction, as well as the use of different jet-flavor tagging networks and event-level classification strategies in the respective analyses.
+For $H\to c\bar c$ the precision improves from $1.85\%$ to $1.06\%$, corresponding to a relative gain of about $43\%$.
+For $H\to gg$ the precision improves from $0.70\%$ to $0.50\%$ (about $29\%$ gain), and for $H\to b\bar b$ a modest but non-negligible improvement from $0.20\%$ to $0.17\%$ is observed.
+The $H\to s\bar s$ mode was not included in the CEPC benchmark study; our study provides a quantitative estimate, with a projected precision of about $68\%$.
+Relative to the FCC-ee projections, the uncertainties are reduced by about $39\%$ and $46\%$ for $H\to b\bar b$ and $H\to c\bar c$, respectively, and by about $36\%$ and $42\%$ for $H\to gg$ and $H\to s\bar s$, respectively.
+These quantitative differences with respect to previous CEPC and FCC-ee studies should be interpreted with care, as the underlying assumptions are not fully identical.
+They may reflect differences in detector performance, event reconstruction, generator setup, multivariate strategy, and the treatment of systematic uncertainties.
+In particular, the present results are statistical-only projections.

 The improvements for $H\to c\bar c$ and $H\to gg$ demonstrate the impact of modern particle-level deep learning on Higgs measurements at future $e^+e^-$ colliders.
 By directly exploiting the fine-grained jet substructure and combining multiple complementary taggers in a two-stage analysis, we achieve substantially better separation between quark and gluon jets and among different quark flavors than methods based solely on hand-crafted observables.